Magnetic monopole relaxation effects in spin ice Dy$_2$Ti$_2$O$_7$

 The constants $n^0$ and $\theta$ are free parameters which determine the relationship between MC time and real time and need to be fitted to experimental measurements.
 With this assumption, the conversion factor between MC time and real time can be expressed as:

 since there are $n(T)$ MC steps per second.

 The heat capacity is calculated by fitting a linear interpolation to a $E$ vs $T$ diagram.
-We also add the theoretical phonon contribution according to the Debye model\cite{KlemkeDTOCV,ConceptsInThermalPhysics}:
+We also add the theoretical phonon contribution according to the Debye model \cite{KlemkeDTOCV,ConceptsInThermalPhysics}:

-where $n_\textup{Dy}$ = 11 is the number of atoms per molecule Dy\textsubscript{2}Ti\textsubscript{2}O\textsubscript{7} and we use the Debye temperature $\theta_D= 283\textup{ K}$\cite{KlemkeDTOCV}.
+where $n_\textup{Dy}$ = 11 is the number of atoms per molecule \DTO\ and we use the Debye temperature $\theta_D= 283\textup{ K}$ \cite{KlemkeDTOCV}.
 We compare the calculated heat capacity with the experiment and choose $n^0$ and $\theta$ to get the best possible fit.
 The size of the sample is also fitted, since it could not be determined with the needed accuracy.
-Hence we fit a total of three parameters to the experimental data, but with a more controlled experiment we believe that only two free parameters are needed.
+Hence we fit a total of three parameters to the experimental data.